zdziebkowski/sql-rpc/README.md

 10. Get the Top 3 products in each division that have a high total_sold_quantity in the fiscal_year 2021?
 The final output contains these fields, division product_code product total_sold_quantity rank_order

-To provide answers for all of questions 10 SQL queries have been prepared.
-Also to dive deeper there are 3 additional queries presenting top and bottom 5 performing customers, markets and products.

-All answers are presented as a Power Point presentation to keep the best simulation of this dynamic bussines situation.

-Challange completed with MySQL.